TokiUrata/pod-landing-page/README.md

 # Pod - Podcast Publisher

-Pod is a fully responsive SPA early access landing page for a fictitious podcast publisher that includes custom form validation.
-Design and assets provided by Frontend Mentor.
+Pod is a landing page for a fictional podcast publisher that is currently in its early access phase.
+This fully responsive single-page application (SPA) also features custom form validation to enhance user experience.

 ## Table of contents